 Library

-1. Can I fence my yard?
-YES – unless your’e in an HOA community that won’t allow it or has some restrictions, you may fence your yard!
-Front yards may have a 4′ limit and back yards 6″ high, but see the city web site for rules.
+1. Can I fence my yard?ย YES – unless your’eย in an HOA community that won’t allow it or has some restrictions, you may fence your yard!ย Front yards may have a 4′ limit and back yards 6″ high, but see the city web siteย for rules.ย 2.
+Can I have CHICKENS?
+YES!
+Up to 4 HENS per lot.
+Hennepin county municipalities have nearly all agreed to allow yard birds.ย

 My last post & video about this were pretty well received, so even though numbers aren’t flashy, I’m going to try to make this a monthly feature as we navigate through this crazy market.
 This post has some good little nuggets in it if you’re in certain segments of the market, so stick with me.